← Back to Blog·Mar 16, 2026·10 min read

 Feature flags and experimentation are another area where PostHog and Mixpanel take fundamentally different approaches.

-PostHog includes a full feature flag system with percentage rollouts, user targeting, multivariate flags, and payloads.
-You can create a feature flag, roll it out to 10% of users, measure the impact in analytics, and watch session replays of flagged users — all without leaving PostHog.
+Includes a full feature flag system with percentage rollouts, user targeting, multivariate flags, and payloads.
+Create a flag, roll it out to 10% of users, measure the impact in analytics, and watch session replays of flagged users — all without leaving PostHog.

-Mixpanel does not include feature flags or A/B testing.
-For feature management, teams typically pair Mixpanel with LaunchDarkly, Statsig, or Flagsmith.
-For experimentation, Optimizely and Eppo are common companions.
+No native feature flags or A/B testing.
+Teams typically pair Mixpanel with LaunchDarkly, Statsig, or Flagsmith for feature management, and Optimizely or Eppo for experimentation.

-The advantage of Mixpanel's approach is flexibility — you can choose best-of-breed tools for each function.
+The advantage is flexibility — choose best-of-breed for each function.
 The downside is managing multiple vendors, contracts, and data flows.
-For lean engineering teams, PostHog's integrated approach is significantly simpler.

 Important Consideration